Breastfeeding Letdown Reflex: How It Works and What Affects It

 • You consistently experience painful letdowns or discomfort.

-• Your baby seems frustrated or struggles to latch due to letdown issues.
+• Your baby seems frustrated or struggles to latch because of letdown issues.

-• You notice significant changes in your milk supply affecting feeding.
+• You notice significant changes in your milk supply that are affecting feeding.

-• You feel overwhelmed or anxious about breastfeeding and its challenges.
+• You feel overwhelmed or anxious about breastfeeding and aren’t sure where to turn.

 Frequently Asked Questions